World War II Campaigns: Battle of France (May-June 1940)

 The RAF

-Italy (June 10, 1940)
+Italy Enters the War (June 10, 1940)

 Germans Enter Paris (June 14, 1940)

-The French commander of Paris declared it an “open city”.
+The French commander of Paris declared it an 'open city'.
 The Wehrmacht entered Paris without resistance.
 (June 14).
 The Germans stage a triumphal parade up the Champs Elysees.
 One author writes, "Like a grotesque, enfless assembly belt, the processiin of lead collored vehicles, with their fresh blond, silent robots sitting stiffly four abreast, poured through the empty streets of Paris on this, its blackest day."....
 Here and there knots of people stood and watched in what one man described as 'the silence of death'.
 The women weopt, the men were grim; all were stupefied bt the freshness, the youth, the discipline of the German troops, the trim spick and soan armour, so smart it was almost as tghough there had been no war, that this was just another military parade."
 [Barber, pp. 156-157.]

 British Offer of Union

-Prime Minister Reynaud asked the British Government to release France from its commitment not to makr a separate peace with Germany (June 16).
-Churchill replied that the honor of France was involved, but would essentially agre if the French fleet sailed for British ports.
+Prime Minister Reynaud asked the British Government to release France from its commitment not to make a separate peace with Germany (June 16).
+Churchill replied that the honor of France was involved, but would essentially agree if the French fleet sailed for British ports.
 Reynaud refused.
 The idea of offering France a political union arose.
 Churchill was initially opposed, but joined with the War Cabinent in making the offer which DeGualle enthusiastically cabeled to Reynaud.
 He presented to his cabinent.
 They rejected it.
 Churchill writes, "Rarely has so generous a proposal encountered such a hostile reception.
 [Churchill, Dinest, p.
 212.]
 The French were not focused on what terms could be obtained from the Germans.

-Armistace (June 22, 1940)
+Armistice (June 22, 1940)

 Consequences